 Second floor east side unit one (1) has one (1) single pod that is double bunked.
 Each pod has a washbasin and a toilet in the immediate sleeping areas.
 Each unit is equipped with a private shower area with a curtain or a half door to allow for privacy.
-Each unit has basic furnishings:

-television, video visitation through personal information devices which also allow texting and phone calls, as well as an attorney phone and a Reliance phone.
+Each unit has basic furnishings: television, video visitation through personal information devices which also allow texting and phone calls, as well as an attorney phone and a Reliance phone.
 Phones are also located in multipurpose areas.
 All housing units have appropriate seating for the number of inmates designated for each pod.
 All furnishings are appropriate to the custody level of inmates assigned in each housing unit.
 All units have access to natural lighting, and illumination sufficient for comfortable reading in the living areas.

-SWMCCC / DADC has three (3) dorms, with one (1) located on the first floor and two (2) dorms on the second floor, with a total of sixty-eight (68) beds.
+SWMCCC/DADC has three (3) dorms, with one (1) located on the first floor and two (2) dorms on the second floor, with a total of sixty-eight (68) beds.
 All dorms have adequate and appropriate seating provided for the number of individuals that make use of the multi-purpose areas.
 All furnishings are appropriate to the custody level of inmates assigned in each dorm.
 Each dorm has the necessary furnishings: television, attorney phone, personal information devices used for video visitation, phone calls, and texting, private shower area with a curtain to allow for privacy, and multi-purpose areas.
 The living areas have access to natural lighting, and illumination sufficient for comfortable reading in the living areas.
-The multi-purpose areas allow inmates to congregate, watch television, and have access to the Reliance Inmate Telephone System.
+The multi-purpose areas allow inmates to congregate, watch television, and have access to the Reliance inmate telephone system.

-There are three (3) visitation kiosks, one (1) in the second-floor programs area, one (1) in the visitation booth, and one (1) in the first-floor programs room.
-On-site video visits for the public are located on the main floor of the law enforcement center.
+There are three visitation kiosks, one (1) in the second-floor programs area, one (1) in the visitation booth, and one (1) in the first-floor programs room.
+On-site video visits for the public are located on the main floor of the Law Enforcement Center.

 The booking areas have a total of five (5) safety/observation cells.
 The booking area located on the first floor has two (2) individual cells and the booking area on the second floor has three (3) individual cells.
-Each of the five (5) cells have a washbasin and a toilet These cells are used temporarily for offenders who are under the influence of alcohol or drugs, display violent behavior, self-harm, or inability to exercise self-control.
+Each of the five (5) cells have a washbasin and a toilet.
+These cells are used temporarily for inmates who are under the influence of alcohol, drugs, display violent behavior, self-harm, or inability to exercise self-control.
 These cells are located near the booking officer's duty station.
 Personal visual observation is conducted by the correctional officer and additional observation is conducted by electronic camera(s), which are continuously monitored in the control room for the safety of the individual.
 The booking officer does not have a direct visual observation from the booking desk.
 Note: All housing units and cells within the facility and the booking area have cameras, intercoms, and duress lights.

-SWMCCC, DADC has an authorized staff consisting of SWMCCC Administrator Rachelle Juntunen, DADC Director Adam Jangula, twenty-two (22) full-time security staff, one (1) human relations counselor, one (1) case manager and one (1) full-time nurse.
-DADC and DWCRC share staff in the business office and the DWCRC Behavioral Health Director and DWCRC Medical Provider oversee their respective departments at DADC as well.
-In 2022, the average length of stay for inmates was 20 days (twenty days).
-The total number of bookings was One thousand eight hundred thirty-four (1,834) offenders.
-One thousand three hundred seventeen (1,317) males.
-Five hundred seventeen (517) females.
+SWMCCC/DADC has an authorized staff consisting of administrator Rachelle Juntunen, DADC Director (open position), Legal Records Manager, Adam Jangula, twenty-two (22) full-time security staff, one (1) human relations counselor, one (1) case manager and one (1) full-time nurse.
+SWMCC/DADC and DWCRC share staff in the business office and the DWCRC behavioral health director and DWCRC medical provider oversee their respective departments at SWMCC/DADC as well.
+In 2023, the average length of stay for inmates was 24.82 days.
+The total number of inmates received was 1860 inmates (1324 males/536 females).